Apple introduces iOS 11

 AirPlay is receiving a major update.
 With AirPlay 2, you can connect multiple speakers using WiFi and control multiple speakers using your iOS device.
 Libratone, Devialet, Bose, B&O and more are all going to support AirPlay 2.
 But that’s not all.
 AirPlay 2 gets a developer API.
 Developers can finally play with AirPlay.

-Developers will also be able to play with Apple Music thanks to a new MusicKit API.
+Developers will also be able to work with Apple Music thanks to a new MusicKit API.
 For instance, Shazam will be able to auto-add songs to an Apple Music playlist (finally).

 Phil Schiller talked briefly about App Store changes.
 The most important one is that the App Store is getting a brand new design.
 It looks a bit more like Apple News.
-Today is going to give you the usual app recommendations, while games get their own, separate tab.
-There will also be an “apps” tab to see recommendations from the App Store team.
+‘Today’ is going to give you the personalized app recommendations, while games get their own, separate tab.
+There will also be an ‘Apps’ tab to see recommendations from the App Store team.

+Based on the demo, there will be a ton of text, images and content in general.
+It looks cleaner with a better layout and less taps.
+This redesign is long overdue anyway.

+And that’s about it for iOS 11.
+Beta starts today and you can expect more tweaks over the summer.
+Everybody will be able to download iOS 11 for free in September.

 0